rodeoflagellum/rodeoflagellum.github.io/_posts/2022-02-21-for-gene-edited-babies.md

 1001-31623 : 9.76% <br>
 31624-1000000 : 4.88%
 >
-> With 90% confidence, you expect the # of gene-babes to be between 1 and 15556.
+> With 90% confidence, you expect the # of gene-edited babies to be between 1 and 15556.

 Now, I will try to make a more detailed estimate.
 From my explorations of human gene-editing, which includes the research I referenced in the earlier section covering perspectives on human gene-editing, 3 principal components, which I believe subsume most of the plausible factors guiding the future application of human gene-editing, stand out to me: legality, availability, and desirability.
 Generally, I would describe these as